 What Sections to Include

 Optional sections can include:

 (See Appendix I for detailed information to include in each section)

 Do not include your social media profiles if they contain party pictures.
 Limit to your LinkedIn profile or other work related portfolio profiles (github).

 It is no longer necessary to include your date of birth or marital status!

-Customise your personal profile part of your CV for each individual application – your personal profile is your best chance to add some colour, life and personality to your cv.
+Customize your personal profile part of your CV for each individual application – your personal profile is your best chance to add some color, life and personality to your cv.
 It demonstrates your determination, positive outlook and brings some emotion to dry facts.

 Try to avoid common clichés such as team player, dependable, committed, etc

-State the level of your qualifications (e.g. Diploma, Degree, Masters) – many organisations have minimum requirements for certain roles.
+State the level of your qualifications (e.g. Diploma, Degree, Masters) – many organizations have minimum requirements for certain roles.